sleepydragoon/ENC4265/reflective_blogs.md

          <img src="DiscordLogin.png" width="50%" height="50% alt=DisordLogin">
          <figcaption><em>Figure 1: Discord Login Screen</em></figcaption>
       </figure>
  4. Once logged in you can view the main page of Discord.
-At the top you can view and add friends, on the left are the servers you are in, and on the right shows what your friends are up to.
+To add friends, click the green 'Add Friend' button at the top, type in their username, and click 'Send Friend Request'.
+ 5. To start a chat with a friend, click "All' at the top and click the message bubble icon next to the friend you would like to message.
+ 6. To start a direct message with multiple friends, click the '+' next to 'Direct Messages' and check the box next to the friends you would like to add to the DM.
+Then click 'Create DM'.
- 5. To set up your camera and microphone for calls, click the gear icon at the bottom left of the home page next to your username.
+ 7. To set up your camera and microphone for calls, click the gear icon at the bottom left of the home page next to your username.
 Click 'Voice and Video' under App Settings.
 Here you can set up your input and output device.
 If you are unsure which device to use select the Default.
- 6. To create or join an existing server, click the '+' icon on the left side.
+ 8. To create or join an existing server, click the '+' icon on the left side.
 Click 'Create My Own' to create a server, or click 'Join a Server' and paste a server invite link to join an existing server.